 First, historically, like many city-states in the Caravan Delta, they will readily defend & be defended by their neighbours in the event an outside nation should risk an invasion.
 Second, the seas surrounding the city, along with the nearest water routes used by foreign vessels, are heavily mined with explosives, which change positions twice each week; and only the Wellington's carefully-appointed navigators are given knowledge of their locations.
 Third, and most importantly, they have always charged reasonable fees for the use of their waters by trade vessels.
 The Wellington's creed, 'If you must bleed, bleed gold', certainly speaks to their surprisingly-peaceable governing philosophy.

-This buzzing port town is a veritable libertarian paradise, attracting thrill-seekers from across the realm with its taverns' generous pours, and its brothels' bold selections.
-Sawtooth Shore, named for the infamous cannibalistic fish that dominates the bay, is run by its largest land-owner and employer, the merchant company Seaworth Ventures.
+This buzzing port town is a veritable ne'er-do-well's paradise, attracting thrill-seekers from across the realm with its taverns' generous pours, and its brothels' bold selections.
+Sawtooth Shore, named for the infamous cannibalistic fish that dominates the bay, is controlled by its largest land-owner and employer, the merchant company Seaworth Ventures.
 Whether you're looking for slaves for purchase, mercenary companies for hire, or all the blackmarket tinctures, arcanics, and weapons you can carry, this is the town for you.
-The only rule is: don't let your mouth write a debt-scrip that your body can't tender.
+Just don't let your mouth take on a debt that your body can't tender.

 Once a colony of Spectralos, this island city-state is today ruled by The Bakta Syndicate, serving as the primary logistics hub for their criminal operations.
 The people of Van'Suria, composed mostly of descendants of dragonkin clans' drow, orcish, and human slaves.

-Nestled in a mountain pass at the north end of Founder's Crossing, it acts as a chokepoint for the city-states there.
+Nestled between a west-facing natural harbour at the north end of Founder's Crossing, and the end of a mountain pass from the east, Godstone acts as an ideal chokepoint for the other city-states to the south.

 A labyrinthine mess of small settlements constructed into the base of tall rock spires, connected by long footbridges over ocean waters with varying depths.
 However, unsuspecting vessels must beware of the numerous underwater sinkholes that appear at random intervals and are large enough to sink ships.
-Sometime during The Founding Era, an orcish tribe settled the spires, inhabiting them for what appears to be several generations, but their name has been lost to history.
+Sometime during The Founding Era, an orcish tribe settled the spires after crossing the frozen seas during the Age of Frost, inhabiting them for what appears to be several generations, but their name has been lost to history.

 The hazardous terrain and seclusion offered by the spires have, since the era of seafaring, made it an ideal location for smugglers, pirates, and other criminals to stash their loot and hide from authorities.
 Its current rulers, The Tyson Gang, are notorious for raiding private-chartered airships and sea vessels to take any hostages who could be held for ransom.

 Once the capital of the formidable Ghyserian Empire, the city-state of Ehn'Regata now functions as a minor naval power, whose proximity to, and generous trade relations with Voran grants it far more relevance in the realm's affairs than it might otherwise have.
-Recent rumours of infiltration by Anclevian agents, in key parts of the city-state's inner workings, have been circulating at time of writing.
-Whether this is the spectre of Anclevan's imperial ambition, or simple Voranite paranoia, is unclear.
+Recent rumours of infiltration by orcish agents working for Anclevan's Column of Inquest, in key parts of the city-state's inner workings, have been circulating at time of writing.
+Whether this is the spectre of Anclevan's imperial ambition, an excuse to suppress the majority-orcish populace, or simple Voranite paranoia, is unclear.

-Moreover, Machina constructs left by the precursors patrol certain areas, making travel through Founder's Crossing extremely dangerous to those unfamiliar with its ever-shifting landscape.
-The local populace is mostly nomadic (by necessity), though the few settlements which have survived into the modern age have been those who either cleared sections of Fhaelian ruins, or happened to settle more 'fixed areas' in terms of topography.
+Moreover, Machina constructs left by precursor civilizations patrol certain areas, making travel through Founder's Crossing extremely dangerous to those unfamiliar with its ever-shifting landscape.
+The local populace is mostly nomadic (by necessity), though the few settlements which have survived into the modern age have been those who either cleared and claimed sections of Fhaelian ruins, or were lucky enough to discover the more stable areas in the region.